josephwilliams/class_wizard/README.md

-This is a blog post about how ruby classes and the methods within can interact to create something beautiful: a simple program.
+This is a article about how ruby classes and the methods within can interact to create something beautiful: a simple program.
 For greatest ease, I'd recommend using `pry` or `irb` to follow along.

 # The Wizard, the Cat, and the Dragon
 ### a Strange Tale of Ruby Class Interaction

 So you've coded up some clever ruby methods and you're feeling pretty slick.
 Well, it's time to incorporate those methods into something grander: a classic good vs. evil tale with a medieval fantasy backdrop.

 #### The Human Class
 Our tale begins with its protagonist: a hapless wandering human.
 So, let's give them a class: